syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 NuGet Package: [Click here](http://helpjs.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-nuget-packages) to know more about script and style sheets available in NuGet package.

 ###Control Initialization
-To initialize a OlapClient widget, define a “div” tag with an appropriate “id” attribute that acts as a container for OlapClient widget.
-Then, initialize the widget by using ejOlapClient method inside “script” tag.
+In-order to initialize a OlapClient widget, first you need to define a “div” tag with an appropriate “id” attribute which acts as a container for OlapClient widget.
+Then you need to initialize the widget using ejOlapClient method.

 {% highlight html %}
 <!DOCTYPE html>